ascensum/gen-image-factory/docs/microsoft-store-secrets-setup.md

   PUBLISHER_ID: ${{ secrets.MS_STORE_PUBLISHER_ID }}
 ```

-## Note on package.json

-The `package.json` file still needs to contain `identityName`, `publisher`, and `publisherDisplayName` for electron-builder to work correctly.
-These values are required at build time and are embedded in the MSIX package.

-However, storing them in secrets provides:
-- Centralized management
-- Easy updates without code changes
-- Better security practices
+## Configuration File

+The electron-builder configuration is in `electron-builder.js` (not in `package.json`).
+This JavaScript file reads environment variables directly, so no values are stored in the repository.

+**For local development:**
+- Create a `.env` file in the project root (see `.env.example`)
-- Ability to reference in CI/CD workflows for validation
+- Copy `.env.example` to `.env` and fill in your values
+- The `.env` file is gitignored and won't be committed

+**For CI/CD:**
+- Values are automatically injected from GitHub Secrets as environment variables
+- No manual configuration needed

 ## Security Best Practices